Oruvail 200 mg Prolonged-Release Capsules, Hard

 Risk of reduced diuretic effect.
 Patients and particularly dehydrated patients taking diuretics are at a greater risk of developing renal failure secondary to a decrease in renal blood flow caused by prostaglandin inhibition.
-Such patients should be rehydrated before initiating coadministration therapy and renal function monitored when the treatment is started (see section 4.4 Special warnings and precautions for use).
+Such patients should be rehydrated before initiating coadministration therapy and renal function monitored when the treatment is started (see section 4.4).

 Increased risk of nephrotoxicity, particularly in elderly subjects.

-Increased risk of gastrointestinal ulceration or bleeding (see Section 4.4 Special warnings and precautions for use).
+Increased risk of gastrointestinal ulceration or bleeding (see section 4.4).

 Animal data indicate that NSAIDs can increase the risk of convulsions associated with quinolone antibiotics.
 Patients taking NSAIDs and quinolones may have an increased risk of developing convulsions.

 Possible increased risk of nephrotoxicity when NSAIDs are given with tacrolimus, particularly in elderly subjects.

 Concomitant administration of probenecid may markedly reduce the plasma clearance of ketoprofen.

 Anti-platelet agents and Selective serotonin reuptake inhibitors (SSRIs)